Triton

 Tartarus Peninsula

+Jutting out from Big Island into Triton Bay, the Tartarus Peninsula forms a rugged, rocky U-shaped landmass, its surface cloaked in thick beds of moss and barnacles.
+This windswept expanse serves as a sacred meeting place for orcs who engage in ritual combat.
 This ancient tradition predates the naming of the landmass itself, rooted in the earliest days of orcish culture.
-The peninsula earned its name from the legendary Warchief Tartarus, who challenged and defeated the leaders of the three great orcish nations, uniting them into a single, mighty army.
-However, Tartarus’s ambitious campaign for dominance ultimately failed, his armies disbanding and returning to their homelands after his demise.
+The peninsula earned its name from the legendary warchief Tartarus, who challenged and defeated the leaders of the three great orcish nations, uniting them into a single, mighty army.
+However, Tartarus’s ambitious campaign for dominance ultimately failed.
+His armies disbanded and returned to their homelands after he was killed.
+In modern times, a fanatical group known as the Brides of Tartarus has emerged on the peninsula.
+Dedicated to the resurrection of the fallen warchief, they gather followers with the aim of fulfilling his long-lost dream of conquest.

 Glow worm Goblin Hive

-The Glow Worm Goblins are an extraordinarily rare and fortunate hive, having developed a unique symbiotic relationship with a species of luminous worm native to the jungle.
-These worms disrupt the goblins' typical meteor-induced mitosis and self-cloning life cycle, enabling them to live ten times their usual lifespan.
-This prolonged life expectancy has allowed the goblins to develop advanced intelligence and communication skills, elevating their culture far beyond the primal instincts of most goblin hives.
+The Glow Worm goblins are an extraordinarily rare and fortunate hive who have developed a unique symbiotic relationship with a species of luminous worm native to the jungle.
+These worms disrupt the goblins' typical life cycle, enabling them to live ten times their usual lifespan.
+This prolonged life expectancy has allowed the goblins to develop advanced intelligence and communication skills, elevating their culture far beyond the primal instincts common in most goblin hives.
+Zealously hidden from the outside world, the hive fiercely protects the glow worms, viewing them as sacred harbingers of a brighter future.
+To the Glow Worm goblins, this symbiosis is glorified as the dawn of a new evolutionary era.

 Temple of Mara